-Rain water storage is one of the new imperatives; the cost, the reliability and the quality all demand we harvest it and put it into tanks and reservoirs.
+Rain water storage is one of the new-imperatives; the cost, reliability and quality all demand we harvest it, stockpiling it in tanks and reservoirs.

-Rarely does a day go by when we don’t read in the press or hear on the news that a team is being sent to fix some water problem, that we live in a dry country and we must all learn to use less water.
-Add to that woes about ageing infrastructure, water leaks and raw sewage running into Midmar Dam and you’d think we had an insoluble problem.
+Rarely does a day go by when we don’t read in the press or hear on the news that a team is being sent to fix some water problem; that we live in a bone-dry country and we must all learn to use less.

-This week the Natal Witness published a lengthy report about water security.
-There was mention of a seven billion rand annual water loss due to poor governance, wastage, leakages and inefficient use and storage.
-Add to that pollution from mines, farms and burst sewage pipes and it seems an insurmountable problem; it need not be so.
+This week the Witness published a lengthy report about water security.
+There was mention of a seven billion rand annual loss due to poor governance, wastage and leakages; and inefficient use and storage.
+Add to that pollution from mines, farms and burst sewerage-pipes and it seems an insurmountable problem; it need not be so.

-There are three options in tanks.
-Those of the JoJo type, fibreglass and a reservoir, increasing in price.
-You really need a minimum of 9,000 litres of storage; we have 25,000 litres and it rarely falls below half even in midwinter, providing all our needs including a twice weekly deep watering of the veggie patch.
+There are three options in tanks; those made of plastic, fibreglass or steel, increasing in price; and a reservoir, the cheapest option of all.
+You really need a minimum of 9,000 litres of storage; we have 27 kl and it rarely falls below half even in midwinter, providing all our needs including a twice-weekly deep irrigation of the veggie patch.

-I recommend fibreglass as it lasts indefinitely, and can be repaired if it’s broken by physical trauma; they are completely UV resistant.
-Ours is 33 years old and perfect.
-The underground reservoir, with a roof, is better as the water is much colder; bugs might thrive in above ground tanks.
+I recommend fibreglass as it lasts indefinitely, and can be repaired if it’s broken by physical trauma; they are completely UV-resistant.
+Ours is 40 years old and perfect.
+The underground reservoir, with a roof, is even better as the water is much colder; bugs will thrive in warm conditions.

-You could do it yourself if you are handy, and there are plumbers around Hilton and PMB who specialise in doing it for you.
-You start with a network of underground sewage pipes, leading from your gutter downpipes to the lowest point on your property where the water will gravitate to your tanks or underground reservoir.
+You could do it yourself if you are handy, but there are plumbers who specialise in doing it for you.
+You start with a network of sewerage pipes, leading from your gutter to a low point on your property; the water will gravitate to your tanks or underground-reservoir.
 From there you pump it into your home and garden.

 Here are the back issues.